Digital History of the Ottoman Empire

 WisdomMaps: The Future of the Past

-Experience our digital history of the Ottoman Empire and its unique civilization with WisdomMaps!
+Experience our digital history of the Ottoman Empire with WisdomMaps!

 The Ottoman Empire came to control much of southeastern Europe, western Asia, and northern Africa between the 14th and early 20th centuries.
 It was founded at the end of the 13th century in northwestern Anatolia by tribal leader Osman I. After 1354, the Ottomans crossed into Europe and with the conquest of the Balkan, the Ottomans were transformed into a transcontinental empire.
 They overthrew the Byzantine Empire with the conquest of Constantinople by Mehmed I in 1453.

 Under the reign of Suleiman the Magnificent, the Ottoman Empire reached the peak of its power and prosperity along with the highest development of its government, society, and economy.
 At the beginning of the 17th century, the empire was comprised of 12 provinces and many subordinate states later absorbed into the Ottoman Empire or granted various levels of autonomy over the course of centuries.